Sanagi Tangbal

-Sanagi Tangbal (English: Golden Throne) is a 2014 Indian Meitei language film directed by Bijgupta Laishram, produced by Bordini and presented by Sania.
+Sanagi Tangbal (English: Golden Throne) is a 2014 Manipuri film directed by Bijgupta Laishram, produced by Bordini and presented by Sania.
 It stars Gokul Athokpam and Bala Hijam in the lead roles.
 The story of the film was written by Bordini, and screenplay by Bijgupta Laishram.
 The film was premiered at Bhagyachandra Open Air Theatre (BOAT) on 29 April 2014.
 It was later released in different theatres of Manipur including Pratap Talkies, and the film was a 2014 hit Manipuri film.

-Synopsis
+Plot

 Lingjelthoibi is a hard working college student, who is brought up in a well-to-do family.
 Her life takes a sharp turn when she is kidnapped by a guy who is working for them.
 In spite of his irrational actions, she started feeling sympathy for his family.
 She stands for them.
 She begins to live in the poor family.
 She is allowed to continue her study.
 All the members of the family work hard to support the family and her study.
 Finally, she became a successful person.
 On the other hand, Lingjelthoibi's family (parental) falls because of her brothers' unfair means of livelihood.
 They are doing business of all kind which are popular from time to time.
 It includes drug and animal trafficking.